-The programme is divided into Part 1 and Part 2.
-Part 1 consists of three modules.
-Candidates may apply for exemptions from some or all Part 1 modules to gain entry to Part 2 modules provided they have completed comparable/relevant accredited modules and subject to the approval of the Faculty of Medicine and Health Sciences.
-Part 2 consists of five compulsory modules and is run over one academic year.
-On successful completion of this course a student will be awarded a Higher Diploma in Nursing Studies of the National University of Ireland.
+The programme is divided into Part I and Part II.
+Part I consists of three modules, candidates may apply for exemptions from some or all Part I modules to gain entry to Part II modules provided they have completed comparable/relevant accredited modules and subject to the approval of the college.
+Part II consists of five compulsory modules and is offered over one academic year.
+On successful completion of the course, a student will be awarded a Higher Diploma in Nursing Studies(Professional Development) of the National University of Ireland.